visgl/luma.gl/docs/api-reference/webgl/context/feature-checking.md

 * `gl` (`WebGLRenderingContext`) - gl context
 * feature (`String`|`String[]`) - capability name (can be a webgl extension name or a luma.gl `FEATURES` constant).

+### getFeatures

+This function returns an object containing all available features.

 ## WebGL Feature Detection